-How frequently you should change your air filters can depend on the following:
+How regularly you need to change your air filters might be on the following:

 - Air filter design

-- Overall indoor air quality
+- Total indoor air quality

-- Number of pets
+- Quantity of pets

 - Household size